 Now, in order to tap into our subconscious and above-conscious, this is a very deep and complicated matter to know, and our greatest leaders worked their entire lives at uncovering their subconscious and above-conscious.
 In general terms, Rav Dessler zt"l explained that we are able to know what our subconscious motives are by paying attention to our quickly passing thoughts.
 These include thoughts that we like to push away sometimes because we are uncomfortable with such thoughts.
 Those thoughts make their appearance sometimes and we tend to quickly push them away, and all of this takes place very quickly and we often don't register it.
 But if we pay attention to those quickly passing thoughts, we are able to discover the thoughts that are coming from deeper in our soul - the area of our subconscious.
 These are thoughts which we usually think have nothing to do with us.
-They can be either be positive and holy thoughts, or they can be more shameful and evil kinds of thoughts.
-When we discover those thoughts, we gain an entirely different awareness towards what's going on inside ourselves.
+They can be either be positive and holy thoughts, we gain an entirely different awareness towards what's going on inside ourselves.